The search for 37-year-old Keith Styburski continues

 BURKE COUNTY, Ga.
 (WJBF) — The Richmond-Burke County lines turned into a scene of people desperately pleading for help finding missing man Keith Styburski.

-“He usually call somebody by now.
-Me and Keith we [been] best friends for a long time, he’s a good dude, he’ll give you the shirt off his back,” friend of Styburski Steven Murrell said.
+“He [would] usually call somebody by now.
+Me and Keith, we [have been] best friends for a long time, he’s a good dude, he’ll give you the shirt off his back,” friend of Styburski Steven Murrell said.

 Beginning at a nearby gas station, family, friends, and Waynesboro police officers, tried to retrace the 37-year-old’s steps the day he went missing.